WG 3: Financial investments, real estate and services

 Co-leader: Anna Lupina-Wegener

-Anna Lupina-Wegener is a Full Professor at the HEIG-VD within HES-SO and she is head of the Intercultural Management Team.
+Anna Lupina-Wegener is a Professor at the ZHAW School of Management and Law and she is head of the Center for Culture & Creativity in International Business (C3IB).
 Anna investigates socio-cultural integration processes in cross-border mergers and acquisitions (M&As), change- and internationalization processes.
 In cross-cultural settings, she is interested in how managers, engineers and entrepreneurs develop collaborations with multiple stakeholders and how they overcome interpersonal, intergroup or interorganizational conflicts.
 Over 20 years, she has built a strong expertise on enabling effective cross-cultural collaborations.
 She provides guidance and advice to managers and executives based on the insights she gathered through multiple projects looking into collaborations of European managers and managers in economies in transition: Brazil, China, Mexico, Poland and Russia.
-Throughout her academic career, Anna has acquired external research funding, received grants and scholarships, as well as she has led various research projects and has been invited to participate in international, including externally funded projects (e.g. http://p3.snf.ch/project-163106 ).
+Throughout her academic career, Anna has acquired external research funding, received grants and scholarships, as well as she has led various research projects and has been invited to participate in international, including externally funded projects (e.g. http://p3.snf.ch/project-163106).
 Anna’s research was published among the others at the Management International Review, British Journal of Social Psychology, Journal of Organizational Change Management and Business Horizons.
 Anna has taught undergraduate, graduate, executive courses on international management, cross-cultural communication and organizational behaviour (e.g. China Market Mindset; Managing Multicultural Teams Effectively).